 1988’s Green was the group’s major-label debut and yielded a top 10 hit in the corny “Stand,” one of the worst songs on the album.
 The first two tracks, “Pop Song ’89” and “Get Up,” are almost the best starters to an R.E.M. album you’ll find.
 And “Hairshirt” is melancholy perfection, as R.E.M. begins to experiment with a mandolin and finds its bittersweet sound to their liking.

 That leaves Lifes Rich Pageant at the top of the mountain.
-This album is magnificent, from the angry strains of “Begin the Begin” to the bubblegum strains of “Superman.”
-It’s energetic but melodic, and the single “Fall on Me” is as good as it gets for this group.
-It’s also the first R.E.M. album I heard, so it holds a special place for me.
+This album is magnificent, from the angry strains of “Begin the Begin” to the bubblegum influence on their cover of the Cliques’ “Superman.”
+It’s energetic but melodic, and the sublime single “Fall on Me” is as good as it gets for this group.

 1. Lifes Rich Pageant